awsdocs/aws-systems-manager-user-guide/doc_source/ssm-how-to-share.md

    *region* represents the identifier for an AWS Region supported by AWS Systems Manager, such as `us-east-2` for the US East \(Ohio\) Region\.
 For a list of supported *region* values, see the **Region** column in [Systems Manager service endpoints](https://docs.aws.amazon.com/general/latest/gr/ssm.html#ssm_region) in the *Amazon Web Services General Reference*\.

-1. Use the following command to list all of the Systems Manager documents that are available for you\.
+1. Use the following command to list all of the SSM documents that are available for you\.
 The list includes documents that you created and documents that were shared with you\.

 ------
 #### [ Linux ]